Iriska7266/TaskManager/README.md

 4. Created database already contains test data with 1 user and 2 tasks.
 Test account login and password: Test Test.
 ---
 ## Dotenv preparing
 1. Open .env.example and edit all information you need (user_name, password, host, port).
-Don't need to edit DB_URL.
+Don't edit DB_URL.
 2. Rename this file to .env.
 ---
 ## Final step
 Install all requirements from requirements.txt.
 That's all, now you can run main.py file and use the program.

-Database also includes actions_log table, which stores history of all data manipulations, it can't be seen from task manager, but if you want you can observe it in your DBMS.
+Database also includes actions_log table, which stores history of all data manipulations, it can't be seen from task manager, but if you want, you can observe it in your DBMS.